FAIRsharing/mircat/miaca/README.md

 # MIACA schemas

-MIACA is the Minimum Information About Cell Assays and you can find more information about it in the [FAIRsharing MIACA record](https://doi.org/10.25504/FAIRsharing.7d0yv9).
+MIACA is the Minimum Information About Cell Assays and you can find more information about it in the [FAIRsharing MIACA record](https://doi.org/10.25504/FAIRsharing.7d0yv9):

+FAIRsharing.org: MIACA; Minimal Information About a Cellular Assay; DOI: https://doi.org/10.25504/FAIRsharing.7d0yv9; Last edited: Jan.
+8, 2019, 1:38 p.m.; Last accessed: Jan 15 2019 4:12 p.m.

 The schemas can be accessed through the prefix URI: https://w3id.org/mircat/miaca/schema